XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

     <li><p>Most secure and reliable configuration when implemented effectively.</p></li>
     <li><p>As reliable and as redundant as you make it.</p></li>
     <li><p>Can optimize the private server's performance with <a href="clustering.html">clustering</a>.</p></li>
     <li><p>Enables you to create as many direct peer connections as you want.
-Being able to request content from more peers enables your server to parallelize the process of downloading the current ledger (when syncing) or backfilling history and gives it direct access to a wider selection of history.</p></li>
+Your private server can <a href="ledger-history.html#fetching-history">fetch history</a> from multiple peers in parallel.
+Since you run the peers, you also control how much ledger history each peer keeps.</p></li>
   </ul></td>
   <td><ul>
     <li><p>Higher maintenance burden and cost from running multiple servers.</p></li>